moveeleven-data/kardiaflow/docs/data_dictionary.md

 - **Specialty field:** Specialties such as `Cardiology` or `Orthopedics` are free-text and unstandardized, so spelling and case variations appear as distinct values.

-- **Data quality:** Records missing a `ProviderID` are dropped, and malformed lines are redirected to the bad-records path, so only valid rows continue downstream.

 ---